First Mercantile Trust Co. Sells 42 Shares of IDEXX Laboratories, Inc. (NASDAQ:IDXX)

 Shares of NASDAQ IDXX opened at $522.45 on Friday.
 The firm’s 50-day moving average price is $546.79 and its 200-day moving average price is $609.31.
 The company has a quick ratio of 0.90, a current ratio of 1.25 and a debt-to-equity ratio of 1.12.
 The company has a market cap of $44.02 billion, a PE ratio of 60.68, a PEG ratio of 4.14 and a beta of 1.05.
 IDEXX Laboratories, Inc. has a 52-week low of $460.36 and a 52-week high of $706.95.

 Several research analysts recently issued reports on the stock.
-Atlantic Securities started coverage on shares of IDEXX Laboratories in a research note on Tuesday, February 8th.
-They issued an “overweight” rating and a $650.00 price target for the company.
-TheStreet downgraded shares of IDEXX Laboratories from a “b” rating to a “c+” rating in a research report on Tuesday, November 2nd.
+TheStreet lowered shares of IDEXX Laboratories from a “b” rating to a “c+” rating in a research note on Tuesday, November 2nd.
 Morgan Stanley started coverage on shares of IDEXX Laboratories in a research report on Thursday, November 18th.
 They set an “overweight” rating and a $732.00 price objective on the stock.
+Atlantic Securities started coverage on shares of IDEXX Laboratories in a research report on Tuesday, February 8th.
+They set an “overweight” rating and a $650.00 price objective on the stock.
 Finally, William Blair reissued an “outperform” rating on shares of IDEXX Laboratories in a research report on Wednesday, February 2nd.
 Three investment analysts have rated the stock with a hold rating and five have given a buy rating to the company.
 According to data from MarketBeat.com, IDEXX Laboratories currently has an average rating of “Buy” and a consensus target price of $671.83.

 In related news, Director Jonathan W. Ayers sold 250 shares of the firm’s stock in a transaction that occurred on Tuesday, February 15th.
 The shares were sold at an average price of $509.70, for a total value of $127,425.00.
 The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
 Also, EVP James F. Polewaczyk sold 4,595 shares of the firm’s stock in a transaction that occurred on Monday, November 29th.
 The stock was sold at an average price of $633.00, for a total transaction of $2,908,635.00.
 The disclosure for this sale can be found here.
 Company insiders own 2.06% of the company’s stock.